Green Goddess Hummus

 Closing Thoughts

-As you can see from the variety of photos above, this is one that I've made again and again and again over the past few months.
+As you can see from the variety of photos in this post, I've made this green hummus again and again over many years.
 We just can't get enough of it.
 It comes together quickly and is super useful to have on-hand, but you can also dress it up and make it feel special enough for a summer party.

-You guys know I love my summer flavors, and this hummus really epitomizes that love.
-Why choose one summery herb when you can have them all??
-Using basil, cilantro, and mint together creates such an explosion of fresh flavor and makes this hummus feel like a bowl full of summer sunshine.
+I adore spring and summer flavors, and this hummus really epitomizes that love.
+Why choose one summery herb when you can have them all?
+Using basil, cilantro, and mint together creates such an explosion of fresh flavor and makes this Green Goddess Hummus feel like a bowl full of summer sunshine.

 Share It!